janbuchar/MffBc/README.md

 	- list the chapters in the `CHAPTERS` variable in the Makefile
 	- list any cited resources in `literature.bib`
 - run `make`

+## Credits

+The author of the TeX files is Martin Mareš (original can be downloaded from [his website](http://mj.ucw.cz/vyuka/bc/).
+I split `thesis.tex` into `start.tex` and `end.tex` to enable inserting pandoc-converted chapters.
+I also moved data about the thesis to `metadata.tex` and set up BibTeX (and thus removed `bibliography.tex`).